 Why an MSP can help fight back against the Skills Shortage across the US Clean Energy Movement

 Despite the reliance on hydrocarbons and oil and gas products, the growth of renewable projects continues to grow across the United States.
 This has been buoyed by tax incentives and subsidies available to companies in the industry in recent years.
-With some renewable energy fairing less well with the recent introduction of the One Big Beautiful Bill Act (OBBBA), the US renewables sector is in reasonably good health.
+With some renewable energy fairing less well with the recent introduction of the One Big Beautiful Bill Act (OBBBA), the US renewables sector is still in reasonably good health.

 Renewables in the US Overview